Introduction

 Data Handler Module

 For offline analysis, loading, parsing, and extracting EMG data can be time-consuming and tedious.
 Additionally, naming and folder conventions are often unique to specific projects.
 For the offline component of this module, the goal is to facilitate the process of accumulating offline data.
-Contrastingly, the online portion of this module acts as a middleware, listening for EMG data over a UDP socket.
+Contrastingly, the online portion of this module acts as a middleware, listening for EMG data over Shared Memory.
 This module can interface with any device, regardless of its technical specifications, abstracting many complications involved in interfacing with different EMG hardware.
-Moreover, although LibEMG is hardware agnostic, three devices are supported by default: the Myo Armband, the Delsys (Trigno and Avanti), and the SIFI Cuff.
+Moreover, although LibEMG is hardware agnostic, multiple devices are supported by default.
 For more information, check out the Supported Hardware section.

 Filtering Module